A stranger is asking a child for help

 - “Oh, no. It was fun – he showed me what’s inside the piano, played a song and left”, I replied.

 - I learned there were bad people who could trick kids.

-- That adults were not supposed to ask kids for help and should have called the parents.
+- Adults are not supposed to ask kids for help and should call the parents.

 - And that weird strangers can look nice.